workingj/LEARN/Javascript.md

 - funcitons that take or return other functions are called higher order functions
 - Functions as Arguments are commonly refered as Callback functions
 - functions can be createt at runtime and returnd from an other function

-## Function Borrowing

-- With the `bind()` method, an object can borrow a method from another object.

 ## Explicit Function Binding